kalindudc/craftle/CONTRIBUTING.md

 Consider the following as an example template for any issue

 - A quick summary and/or background
-- Detaile description (if enhancement)
+- Detailed description (if enhancement)
 - Steps to reproduce (if bug)
   - Be specific!
   - Give sample code if you can.